Foot-in-the-door technique: Psychology

-With all the research supporting that the Foot-In-The-Door Technique is a successful compliance technique, there is a big question as to why humans tend to follow this pattern.
+With all the research supporting that the foot-in-the-door technique is a successful compliance technique, there is a big question as to why humans tend to follow this pattern.
 The most well-known theory explaining the reasoning behind this is the self-perception theory.
 When a person has originally agreed to something, they will ask a question to themselves about why they agreed to these questions and when they come to the decision that it was truly their desire and nothing else influenced the answer, they will feel the need to stay consistent with their decision and will agree to a larger request.
 The self-perception theory was developed by Daryl Bem, a social psychologist and retired professor from Cornell University, and claims two things: One is that people come to their beliefs and attitudes based on what they enjoy doing and if there is a positive or negative outcome on an experience.
-The second is that when people do not enjoy something, there is no reasonable explanation on why they would take an interest in it.
+The second is that when people do not enjoy something, there is no reasonable explanation of why they would take an interest in it.
 This theory is the most well known for explaining self-knowledge.

 Alternatives

-In the foot-in-the-door (FITD) technique smaller requests are asked in order to gain compliance with larger requests, while door-in-the-face (DITF) works in the opposite direction, where larger requests are asked, with the expectation that it will be rejected, in order to gain compliance for smaller requests.
+In the foot-in-the-door technique smaller requests are asked in order to gain compliance with larger requests, while door-in-the-face (DITF) works in the opposite direction: larger requests are asked, with the expectation that they will be rejected, in order to gain compliance for smaller requests.

-An alternative postulated by Dolinski (2011) is the foot-in-the-face (FITF) technique: compliance is greater when a second request is made immediately after the first is rejected, but after a time lapse of two or three days if the first request is accepted.
+An alternative postulated by Dolinski (2011) is the foot-in-the-face (FITF) technique: compliance is greater when a second request of similar difficulty is made immediately after the first is rejected, or after a time lapse of two or three days if the first request is accepted.
 Researchers found between 63% and 68% compliance rates when using the FITF technique, while traditional techniques showed lower rates of around 50%.